nameis-DarkRaven/startup/README.md

   * Pseudo - state based; example: p:hover, affects p items when mouse is hovering over them
 - Keyframes:
   * from {start} next item {next item} to {end}

+- ChatGBT does wonders for helping you get a css foundation.
+It won't get you exactly what you want, but it can help you figure out what to use for what you want.

 ## JavaScript